pohly/external-provisioner/README.md

 name as value.
 Only one update request can succeed, all others get a "conflict" error and then know that some other instance was faster.
 To avoid the thundering herd problem, each instance waits for a random, exponentially increasing delay before issuing an update request.
-In practice, the result is that volumes get spread randomly across the cluster.

 When `CreateVolume` call fails with `ResourcesExhausted`, the normal recovery mechanism is used, i.e. the external-provisioner instance